-OUR APPROACH TO CASES
+APPROACH TO CASES

-We focus on what factually occurred that gave rise to the litigation.
+Focus on what factually occurred that gave rise to the litigation.

-We analyze the key written agreements.
+Analyze the key written agreements.

-We learn the client’s business and how the dispute affects it.
+Learn the client’s business and how the dispute affects it.

-We draft pleadings to lay out the proper parties, claims and defense.
+Draft pleadings to lay out the proper parties, claims and defense.

-We identify experts who can help establish our theory of the case.
+Identify experts who can help establish our theory of the case.

-We assess the likely outcome of the litigation.
+Assess the likely outcome of the litigation.

-We collaborate with the client on how to obtain that result or better.
+Collaborate with the client on how to obtain that result or better.

-We constantly look for holes in our case and strength in our opponent’s case.
+Constantly look for holes in our case and strength in our opponent’s case.

-We set aside enough time on every task to do a good job.
+Set aside enough time on every task to do a good job.

 Another primary practice area is legal malpractice and ethics litigation.
 We have successfully prosecuted and defended over 100 legal malpractice cases.
 We also have served on committees that have promulgated and amended the Hawaiʻi Rule of Professional Conduct.
 We find that practice in this area has informed us on how keep lawyer opponents in check who otherwise might bend the rules to the disadvantage of our clients.